 Affirmations are genuine, direct statements of support during a discussion that are usually directed at something specific, some change that the employee has made.

-These statements demonstrate that you understand and appreciate at least part of what the person is dealing with and supports them as a person.
+These statements demonstrate that you understand and appreciate at least part of what the person is dealing with and support them as a person.

 Affirmations verbally reinforce the employee’s strengths, abilities, or efforts to change their behavior.

 You help develop the person’s confidence by praising small steps taken in the direction of change or expressing appreciation of his personal qualities that might facilitate successful efforts to change.